The influence of self-efficacy and job satisfaction on teachers’ work engagement: empirical evidence from Junior High Schools in Bandung

 Abstract

-This study aims to analyze the influence of self-efficacy and job satisfaction on teachers’ work engagement in junior high schools in Bandung, Indonesia.
-Using a quantitative explanatory approach, data were collected from 401 teachers selected through a stratified random sampling technique.
-Research instruments included the Teacher Self-Efficacy Scale (Tschannen-Moran & Hoy, 2001), Job Satisfaction Survey (Spector, 1997), and Utrecht Work Engagement Scale (Schaufeli et al., 2006).
-Data were analyzed using Structural Equation Modeling (SEM) with AMOS version 26.
-The Confirmatory Factor Analysis (CFA) results confirmed good construct validity and reliability (AVE > 0.50; CR > 0.80).
-The structural model demonstrated an acceptable fit (χ²/df = 2.14; CFI = 0.946; TLI = 0.938; RMSEA = 0.052).
+This study investigates how self-efficacy and job satisfaction shape work engagement among junior high school teachers in Bandung, Indonesia.
+A quantitative explanatory design was applied, collecting survey data from 401 teachers selected through stratified random sampling.
+Self-efficacy, job satisfaction, and engagement were measured with standardized scales and analyzed using Structural Equation Modeling (AMOS 26).
+Confirmatory factor analysis supported the adequacy of the measurement model, indicating acceptable convergent validity and composite reliability (AVE > 0.50; CR > 0.80).
+The structural model showed an acceptable fit (χ²/df = 2.14; CFI = 0.946; TLI = 0.938; RMSEA = 0.052).
 Hypothesis testing revealed that self-efficacy had a significant positive effect on work engagement (β = 0.41; p < 0.001), while job satisfaction exerted a stronger positive effect (β = 0.48; p < 0.001).
-Both variables jointly explained 61% of the variance in work engagement (R² = 0.61), and job satisfaction partially mediated the relationship between self-efficacy and work engagement (β = 0.19; p < 0.01).
-These findings support the Job Demands–Resources Model and Social Cognitive Theory, highlighting that personal and organizational resources jointly enhance teachers’ work engagement.
-The study emphasizes the importance of strengthening teachers’ self-efficacy and job satisfaction as strategic efforts to foster dedicated, resilient, and high-performing educators.
+Together, both predictors explained 61% of the variance in work engagement (R² = 0.61).
+In addition, job satisfaction partially mediated the association between self-efficacy and engagement (β = 0.19; p < 0.01), suggesting that confident teachers are more engaged partly because they feel more satisfied with their jobs.
+Overall, the findings highlight the value of strengthening personal and organizational resources to foster energetic, dedicated, and resilient teachers in demanding school contexts.

 Article Details